Atelfo/Atelfo.github.io/_posts/2022-01-01-expected-value-and-ergodicity-in-biotech.md

 I will assume that regulatory submission costs are $2.9 million, per 2021 FDA PDUFA fee guidance[^1].

-In [[Pharmaceutical portfolio strategy implications of base rate probability of launch and revenue distributions (blog post) | another post]] I estimated the expected value of a drug launch to be ~$4.6 billion (in terms of cumulative lifetime revenue), so I'll use that value here too.
+In [anther post](https://atelfo.github.io/2019/10/05/pharma-portfolio-roi-simulations.html) I estimated the expected value of a drug launch to be ~$4.6 billion (in terms of cumulative lifetime revenue), so I'll use that value here too.

 With reference to figure 1, there are five potential outcomes in our simple model of a clinical development program:
 - Failing in phase 1